gprohorov/big-id-task/README.md

   List is flatted to map.

   As was asked in the task.

+Advantages: memory load is low.

+Processing time: 20% lower than that of **ExecutorService** approach.

 In the Main class raw results  are written to console via **aggregator.showRawResults()**